This information explains your breast seed localization procedure at Memorial Sloan Kettering Cancer Center (MSK).

-The procedure takes about 30 minutes.
+The procedure will take about 30 minutes.
 You will be awake, but the area will be numbed with medication, so it will not be painful.
 The procedure is done during a mammogram, while your breast is compressed.
 If the abnormal tissue is not seen on the mammogram, ultrasound may be used instead.

 When the needle is in the correct place, the seed will be released into the tissue and the needle will be removed.
 The seed will stay in your breast.
-Another set of pictures will be taken to show the location of the seed's position within the area to be biopsied.
+Another set of pictures will be taken to show the location of the seed within the area to be biopsied.
 Later, your surgeon will use this picture as a map to guide your surgery.

 After Your Procedure

 The items you touch, people you encounter, and clothes that you wear will not become radioactive.

 People who are in close physical contact with you may be exposed to very small amounts of radiation.
 While there is no evidence that this exposure causes harm, there are things you can do to minimize radiation exposure to others:

 - Distance.
 The amount of radiation emitted from your body is very small.
 It decreases significantly at a distance of 1 foot from the implant site.
 There is almost no radiation reaching a distance of 3 feet away.

 - Time.
 Radiation exposure to others depends on how long you remain in close contact with them.
 You will not harm anyone by hugging, kissing, or shaking hands.
 You should avoid placing an infant, child, or young animal on your chest for any longer than 30 minutes per day for the next month (30 days) or until the seed is removed during surgery.

 If you have any questions, please contact the Radiation Safety Service in the Department of Medical Physics at (212) 639-7391.